wp-plugins/lightbox-plus/readme.txt

 We offer limited support for Lightbox Plus via the <a href="http://wordpress.org/support/plugin/lightbox-plus" title="Lightbox Plus Direct Support">support forums</a>.

 For more in-depth support or if you need extra help you may place a service request using the form on the <a title="Get technical support for 23Systems free WordPress plugins" href="http://www.23systems.net/services/support/plugin-support/">Plugin Support Request</a> page.
+Due to the volume of questions, I cannot may not be able to offer individual support though in an effort to resolve the issue I may contact you.
+The issue may be resolved by a new release of Lightbox Plus but it does help me get a better understanding of the issue.

 = Requirements =